Admission Requirements for Transfer Students

-Transfer credit may be granted for coursework that is comparable to Pratt’s coursework and is completed at a school accredited by an accrediting agency or state approval agency recognized by the U.S. Secretary of Education or the international equivalent.
+Transfer credit may be granted for coursework that is comparable to Pratt’s coursework and is completed at a school that is regionally accredited or state approval agency recognized by the U.S. Secretary of Education, or the international equivalent.

 Credit may be awarded for courses in which

 - a grade of C or higher is earned from domestic institutions (or 70 or higher from international institutions, as determined by a reputable education evaluation service) and